 It generally builds on the nearly universal (well certainly very common across cultures) human belief that the universe works on a sort of a weighted scale.
 Your actions, motivations and the influence you have on the world around you is weighed, and if found good, you go to the good place– a place of delight.
 If you are found wanting, you go to the bad place… a place where one exists in a place of banal tortures.
 This operation does not need a Savior, as it does in Christianity.
 On the other hand, it doesn’t involve a disconnected self-enlightenment, such as in Buddhism, either.
 We grow as people through interaction with others… and it is in these interactions that our life is measured.

 <The story line of the series changes considerably from Season 1 to 2 to 3.
 I will generally seek to avoid spoilers Especially beyond the middle of season 2.>

 While theologically the story is not hugely innovative.
 It is in psychology that it gets more interesting.
 My wife noticed that the storyline appears (perhaps intentionally) to work based on Virginia Satir’s Growth Model in Family Systems (a field of Psychology).

 The most obvious example of the use of this model is survival stances or coping strategies.
-Under stress, she describes five coping strategies.
+Under stress, Satir describes five coping strategies.
 Of these one is considered healthy (being congruent), while four are considered unhealthy.
 The four are as follows:

 - Placating.
 Agrees with the other, seeks to calm the storm, giving up one’s own perspective if necessary.